Lessons from the Coronavirus Scare

 Curtis Knapp is pastor of New Hope Baptist Church of Seneca, Kansas.
-He has served on the Executive Committee of the Sovereign Grace Baptist Fellowship and is Assistant Editor of The Sovereign Grace Messenger.
+He is Editor of The Sovereign Grace Messenger.

 At the time of this writing, the non-stop preoccupation with the Coronavirus has faded into the background, while racial tension and rioting takes it turn center stage.
 By the time you read this issue of the Messenger, something else may have shoved its way onto the platform and grabbed the microphone.
 Who knows, but God?